Christchurch City Sustainable Living Info

 The City Council uses a kerbside three bin system: yellow lid for reyclables, green for compostables and red for landfill.

-Data is available on waste collected, recycled and landfilled in & for Christchurch. (landfill is mostly at Kate Valley)
+Data is available on waste collected, recycled and landfilled in & for Christchurch. (landfill is mostly at Kate Valley, north of the city)

 The Council's aim is to minimise waste reaching landfills.
 Read more on this One Planet website

 There are healthy, less polluting & often cheaper alternatives to common household chemicals: see this free PDF.